 3 years Full time or 6 years Part time

 Develop an understanding of the breadth and depth of modern biomedical science from leading researchers in this area.
 Benefit from their knowledge of the latest biomedical science developments of vaccines, antibiotic treatments and stem cell therapies and put this theory into practice through structured research projects in laboratories.
 Students will focus their studies on the human body at the molecular, cellular and whole body levels, and the disciplines of anatomy, biochemistry and cell biology, physiology, developmental biology, microbiology, pharmacology and neuroscience.
 By integrating studies across various discipline areas, graduates develop a well-grounded, wide range of knowledge and enter a rewarding career in a range of industries.
-Students can use this program as a pathway to study medicine or allied health programs For more information, visit Bachelor of Biomedical Science at UQ.
+Students can use this program as a pathway to study medicine or allied health programs.
+For more information, visit Bachelor of Biomedical Science at UQ

 The University of Queensland